Rhotav/rhotav.github.io/contact.md

 layout: page
 ---

-You can always contact the creator of this theme via [Twitter](https://twitter.com/_SupunKavinda).
+You can always contact the author of this blog via [Twitter](https://twitter.com/Rhotav).

-If you need help with Jekyll, ask questions on [Jekyll Talk](https://talk.jekyllrb.com/).
+or Comments...

 (Change this by editing `contact.md` file)